fermano/spring-batch-remote-chunking/README.md

     </bean>
 ```

 This bean is in duty of publishing ChunkRequests to slaves(**messagingOperations** parameter) and getting the replies from slaves (**replyChannel** parameter).
 Basic idea of this class is that there is a class called **LocalState** which has two atomic integers called **expected** and **actual**.
-Expected is incremented **per sended ChunkRequest** and actual is incremented **per received ChunkResponse**.
+Expected is incremented **per sended ChunkRequest** to slave and actual is incremented **per received ChunkResponse**.
 So substract of **Expected - Actual is how many receivers are currently processing the chunks**.
 Every now and then we need to wait for them.
 This is the moment when parameter **throttleLimit** comes in, it says *what is the maximal count of chunk processing receivers we are going to be waiting on before next ChunkRequests will be published again*.
 It is to avoid the overwhelming the receivers.
 At the end of a job, when all chunks are published, we need to wait for all results from slaves, how many times we will ask the replyChannel for replies is saved in "**maxWaitTimeouts**" parameter.

 ### Recommendations ###